tomatau/breko-hub/README.md

 **lint**
 ```
 npm run lint
+npm run lint:styles
 ```

 No semi colons, lots of commas on multi-lines for easy duplication, single-quotes.
 You may not like it, but it works just fine.

+Style linting is all default except for some rules which are not important for css modules.

 ## Coming Soon